Come Volunteer with Us!

 Interested in mentoring youth in local schools?
 The Bigs in Schools program is part of Big Brothers, Big Sisters of Greater Fredericksburg.
 UMW students are paired with students from a local elementary or middle school to mentor them after school during the week.
 This training is useful for psychology, sociology, and education majors, as well as others interested in youth development.

-Council Leaders: Kayla Bradner
+Council Leaders: Chloe Mahanes

 Can’t find anything on this list, but still want to volunteer?
 Stop by the COAR Office on the third floor of the University Center in the Center for Community Engagement in Suite 320, or email us at coarumw@gmail.com.
 There are always plenty of events going on that we need volunteers for!